Overseas and interstate applicants

 A student enrolled as a Secondary Exchange Student is not eligible to apply or enrol in Gifted and Talented programs.

-Families living interstate or overseas will be required to show evidence of their child’s enrolment and attendance in a non-WA school.
-It should be noted that overseas/interstate ASET testing cannot be approved due to family holidays or extended trips where out-of-WA school enrolment and attendance cannot be verified.
+Families living interstate or overseas will be required to show evidence of their child’s enrolment and attendance in a non-Western Australian (WA) school.
+Overseas or interstate ASET testing cannot be approved due to family holidays or extended trips where out-of-WA school enrolment and attendance cannot be verified.

 If your child is offered a place in a Gifted and Talented Secondary Selective Entrance program, you will need to provide evidence that they meet residency criteria in order to complete enrolment at the school.

-An offer or enrolment will be terminated if a place is offered or an enrolment is made on the basis of false or misleading information.
+If a place is offered or an enrolment is made on the basis of false or misleading information, the offer or enrolment will be terminated.

-When submitting your child’s online application, you must attach your child’s most recent school report showing their enrolment in a school outside WA, and in a year level equivalent to the current testing intake (for example, Year 5 in 2022 for entry into Year 7 in 2024).
+When submitting your child’s online application, you must attach your child’s most recent school report showing their enrolment in a school outside Western Australia (WA), and in a year level equivalent to the current testing intake (for example, Year 5 in 2022 for entry into Year 7 in 2024).

-Where an equivalent intake can't be established, or overseas or interstate school enrolment and attendance can't be verified, the Department reserves the right to go by the child’s date of birth or to offer local testing in WA only.
+Where an equivalent intake can't be established, or overseas or interstate school enrolment and attendance can't be verified, we reserve the right to go by the child’s date of birth or to offer local testing in WA only.

-Once an overseas or interstate applicant has been approved for testing, you will be contacted by ACER to arrange testing.
+Once an overseas or interstate applicant has been approved for testing, the Australian Council for Educational Research (ACER) will contact you to arrange testing.

 - must have a relevant qualification